jmzhao/jmzhao.github.io/index.md

 Before it, I was an undergrad at Nanjing University.

 My research interest lies broadly in the intersection of machine learning, programming language and natural language.
-Some specific topics include machine learning for code (ML4Code), language models, efficiency, and interpretability.
+Some specific topics include machine learning for code (ML4Code), language models, alignment, efficiency, and interpretability.

 ---
 ### Papers